Anthony Overton: Business career

 In 1898, Overton established the Hygienic Manufacturing Company, which produced goods for drug stores and groceries.
-The products included the nationally known High Brown Face Powder, which was "the first market success in the sale of cosmetics for black women".
+The products included High Brown Face Powder, which was "the first market success in the sale of cosmetics for black women".
 In 1911, he moved his business from Kansas to Chicago.
 Overton also opened a grocery store in Kansas City, Kansas by the late 1890s.